corniciluca/ESP32-LoRa-AdaptiveSampling/README.md

 ---
 ### Energy consumption

-This section provides a analysis of the energy consumption of the IoT system, focusing on the impact of different transmission strategies.
+This section provides an analysis of the energy consumption of the IoT system, focusing on the impact of different transmission strategies.
 Energy efficiency is critical for battery-powered IoT devices, and this part quantifies savings achieved through optimized communication protocols.
 #
 #### Over Sampling\Adaptive Sampling

 In this part we discuss the power consumption differences between over-sampling a signal and adaptive sampling.
-In [max-frequency.ino](/max-frequency/max-frequency.ino) the esp32 firstly oversample the given signal using 1 KHz then after computed the optimal sample rate it goes in light sleep for 2 seconds afterthat it start to sample at the new found frequency.
+In [max-frequency.ino](/max-frequency/max-frequency.ino) the esp32 firstly oversamples the given signal using 1 KHz then after it computed the optimal sample rate it goes in light sleep for 2 seconds, after that it start to sample at the new found frequency.
 In order to reduce the power consumption after each sample the esp32 goes in light sleep in which it consumes ~2mW whereas while sampling it consume almost 200mW.

 This it's visible in the following image: